Independencia Municipality, Yaracuy

 Independencia is one of the 14 municipalities of the state of Yaracuy, Venezuela.
-The municipality is located in central Yaracuy, occupying an area of 98 km ² with a population of 57,811 inhabitants in 2011.
-The capital lies at Independencia.
+The municipality is located in central Yaracuy, occupying an area of 98 km² with a population of 64,967 inhabitants, as of the 2011 census.
+The municipal seat is located in Independencia.
+The municipality contains historical and cultural heritage sites, such as the primary cemetery and the Santa Eduvigis Church.